tek/kallikrein-py/README.md

 strings that describe the success and failure.

-`ExistsMatchResult` is a little more complex; it receives the list of nested matche results (one for each list element) and creates a detailed error message.
+`ExistsMatchResult` is a little more complex; it receives the list of nested match results (one for each list element) and creates a detailed error message.

 The `target` attribute of `Matcher` contains either a nested `Matcher` or a